SwinIoTLab/SenShaMart/README.md

 #### RDF Store

+SSM Blockchain has embedded distributed RDF store in all SSM Blockchain nodes.
+This RDF store uses our developed ontology (i.e., an extension of Semantic Sensor Netwrok (SSN) https://www.w3.org/TR/vocab-ssn/) to store the semantic metadata of IoT sensors.
 The blockchain implementation in blockchain/blockchain.ts only holds the count of various RDF triples, but does not allow for efficient querying.
 To allow for efficient querying, the app can be told of the location of a apache fuseki instance, which it will populate with the RDF triples.
 SPARQL queries can then be ran against the fuseki instance directly, or by using the query API to make the app act as a proxy.